Tomexar/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+    sessions lets the user stay logged in through refreshes and page changes, the also give some control to the dev such as timeout

 1. What does bcrypt do to help us store passwords in a secure manner.

     bcrypt lets us hash our passwords